An education that demands more, helps you become more

-Our goal is to help you successfully reach your academic and professional goals and equip you with the skills you need to make a difference in your workplace and in your community.
-The University Learning Goals—the essence of the University education—are incorporated throughout our academic programs, curriculum and instruction.
+Our goal is to help you successfully reach your academic and professional aspirations and equip you with the skills you need to make a difference in your workplace and in your community.
+The University of Phoenix Learning Goals—the essence of the University education—are incorporated throughout our academic programs, curriculum and instruction.

-As a graduate, you will become proficient in specific disciplinary knowledge and be able to apply this knowledge immediately in real-world settings.
-You will demonstrate values and ethics appropriate to your area of study and engage in lifelong learning to remain competent in your professional field.
+As a graduate, you’ll become proficient in specific disciplinary knowledge and be able to apply this knowledge immediately in real-world settings.
+You’ll demonstrate values and ethics appropriate to your area of study and engage in lifelong learning to remain competent in your professional field.

 You’ll learn relevant material you can apply immediately to your workplace.
 And, you’ll become a lifelong learner who continues to remain current and competitive in your field.